-Example: Southern have proven that OTMR data can be used to obviate the need for routine maintenance of brakes.
-They have also invested in bodyside door monitors on Class 455s to obviate routine maintenance and improve performance as the automatic system with SPC filtering is far more accurate than human beings.
+Historical Example: Southern have proven that OTDR data can be used to obviate the need for routine maintenance of brakes.
+They also invested in bodyside door monitors on Class 455s (now ceased) to obviate routine maintenance and improve performance as the automatic system with SPC filtering is far more accurate than human beings.